x

 1. Сreate a prototype of your concept.
 To do this, use design software like Figma to construct a clickable flow by connecting various artboards or pages in your design file.

-Saves you tons of money
+Helps you save a lot of money

 Gives you all types of feedback